moosetechnology/moose-wiki/General/CreateNewMetamodel.md

 class := builder newClassNamed: #Class comment: 'I represent a Smalltalk class'.
 ```

+It is also possible to use entities that are already defined in another meta-model (see [submetamodels](#introducing-submetamodels)).

 ### Define hierarchy

 Once the entities are defined, the next step is to specify their hierarchy.